IBM-Cloud/tekton-toolchain/lab2/README.md

         - "echo env VAR: $VAR"
 ```

-This explains the output from pipeline-no-variable
+This explains the output from the pipeline-no-variable
 ```
 [xx1 : echoenvvar] 01 lab2 env VAR: VALUE

 [xx1 : echovar] VALUE
 ```

+## Parameters from a pipeline to a task
 But how do I get parameters to the task?
 In the pipeline:
 ```
 apiVersion: tekton.dev/v1alpha1